AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-sf-subtype_predicates-02:

-2. If a Dynamic_Predicate applies to the subtype of a composite object, then a proof obligation is generated to ensure that the object satisifies its predicate immediately after any subcomponent or slice of the given object is either
+2. If a Dynamic_Predicate applies to the subtype of a composite object, then a verification condition is generated to ensure that the object satisfies its predicate immediately after any subcomponent or slice of the given object is either

   * the target of an assignment statement or;

   * an actual parameter of mode **out** or **in out** in a call.

-  [These proof obligations do not correspond to any run-time check.
-Roughly speaking, if object X is of subtype S, then proof obligations are generated as if an implicitly generated
+  [These verification conditions do not correspond to any run-time check.
+Roughly speaking, if object X is of subtype S, then verification conditions are generated as if an implicitly generated

      pragma Assert (X in S);